huijing/slides/58-cssconf-2019/README.md

     - `space-around`, `space-between` and `space-evenly` are distribution keywords, which disperse extra space between the flex children
     - items are stretched along the cross axis to the full height of the flex line once you apply `display: flex`
     - once the `align-self` or `align-items` property is applied though, the items revert to their original heights
+    - an interesting value for `align-items` is `baseline`, which is useful when you have text within flex items of varying sizes and positions
+    - `baseline` lines them all up, and if the text within each item is related, makes it easier to comprehend
-    - if there is more space in the flex container than the total height of all the flex lines, you'll end up with these gaps
+    - if there is more space in the flex container than the total height of all the flex lines, you'll end up with these gaps, that maybe you don't want
     - `align-content` lets you pack your items together and align the whole block of items within the container

 - auto margins are your friend